-Imaging evaluation is helpful, yet not always necessary when diagnosing tenosynovitis.
-Plain film radiographs often show calcifications of the synovial membrane or at times periosteal reaction, suggesting inflammation, however, may be negative altogether.
+Imaging evaluation is helpful yet not always necessary when diagnosing tenosynovitis.
+Plain film radiographs often show calcifications of the synovial membrane or, at times, periosteal reaction, suggesting inflammation; however, they may be negative altogether.
 Computed tomography can be useful for detecting bony abnormalities such as bony erosions or structural anomalies, but its soft tissue sensitivity for synovitis and tenosynovitis remains low.

 When ultrasound is limited or additional fine detail evaluation is required, further evaluation with MRI is an option.
 Contrast should be a consideration in cases concerning for infectious etiologies for abscess visualization.
-MRI features of tenosynovitis can vary based on etiology, however, commonly demonstrate peritendinous edema and increased thickening of the EBL and APL tendons in cases of de Quervain tenosynovitis.
+MRI features of tenosynovitis can vary based on etiology; however, they commonly demonstrate peritendinous edema and increased thickening of the extensor brevis longus (EBL) and abductor pollicis longus (APL) tendons in cases of de Quervain tenosynovitis.
 In rheumatoid arthritis, bone marrow signal may increase even before symptoms of tenosynovitis.
 Fluid collections demonstrating enhancement are suspicious for abscess formation.

 Treatment / Management

 Noninfectious causes of tenosynovitis vary in their treatment based on etiology; however, many are treated conservatively with non-steroidal anti-inflammatory drugs such as naproxen.
 Additional first-line treatment may consist of activity modification, splinting, and glucocorticoid injections.
-Disease-modifying antirheumatic drugs (DMARDs) such as glucocorticoids may be additionally helpful in patients in patients who fail NSAID trial.
+Disease-modifying antirheumatic drugs (DMARDs) such as glucocorticoids may be additionally helpful in patients in patients who fail a trial of NSAIDs.
 Surgical intervention may become necessary after 3 to 6 months of progression despite conservative therapy.
 Surgical intervention may involve the decompression of affected tendons as well as debridement of inflammatory tissues.

 A variety of diseases may mimic or contribute to tenosynovitis; common examples appear below.

-Dupuytren’s contractures can also appear as a case of stenosing tenosynovitis and are secondary to nodularity of the fascia causing chronic locking of the digits
+Dupuytren contractures can also appear as a case of stenosing tenosynovitis and are secondary to nodularity of the fascia causing chronic locking of the digits.

 In cases of infectious tenosynovitis, the best outcomes are related to early empiric antimicrobial therapy and early irrigation or debridement when necessary.
 Poor prognostic factors of infectious tenosynovitis include infection by Streptococcus pyogenes or multiple agents, delayed antibiotics and surgical intervention, purulence of the tissue, diabetes mellitus, renal failure, and peripheral vascular disease.
 Stage 3 disease involving necrosis and destruction offers the worst outcomes, with a 59% amputation rate.

 The prognosis for non-infectious tenosynovitis is highly variable dependent on the etiology.
 However, those suffering from the stenosing form have a relatively good prognosis, with 93% finding improvement in finger-based symptoms within 6 to 10 weeks of wearing a thermoplastic splint, 54% with complete resolution.
 Those who fail more conservative therapy and require glucocorticoids can expect persistent relief greater than one year in about 50% of patients.
 Surgical patients also experience a good prognosis with recurrence of symptoms in only 4.6% of patients.
-Diabetic patients are a special group that does not respond as well to either steroid or surgical therapy.
+Patients with diabetes mellitus are a special group that does not respond as well to either corticosteroid or surgical therapy.

 Patients suffering from the non-infectious form of tenosynovitis may progress into the stenosing form of tenosynovitis resulting in chronic contractures and flexion deformities requiring surgery.
 Treatment of non-infectious tenosynovitis carries additional complications, especially in those requiring surgery, such as infection, injury of the nerve, deformities of the flexor tendon, and scarring of the tissue.